alexander-digett/digett/src/pages/insights/hubspot-gets-major-funding-google-and-salesforce.md

 title: 'Hubspot gets major funding from Google and Salesforce'
 templateKey: blog-post
 date: 2011-03-08T23:21:14.000Z
+category:
-category: HubSpot, Inbound Marketing, Our Industry, Tools of the Trade
+  -HubSpot, Inbound Marketing, Our Industry, Tools of the Trade
 alias: hubspot-gets-major-funding-google-and-salesforce
 summary: >
   	Okay, so if you don't want to listen to Digett tell you how awesome Hubspot is, then maybe hearing Google and Salesforce.com sing their praises will get your attention.
 Today Hubspot announced a new $32 million round of financing by the two giants of SaaS (software as a service), along with Sequoia Capital.
 The takeaway?
 From our perspective it's a home run for us personally, because: